Gum Tree Borer Moth

 The Caterpillar of this species bores into young

 feeding on the wood and the bark.

-The adult moth has forewings that vary from satin white through yellow to dark gey, usually with three or four dark dots near the middle, and a row of dark dots along each margin.
+The female adult moth has forewings that vary from satin white through pink or yellow to dark gey, usually with three or four dark dots near the middle, and a row of dark dots along each margin.
 The hindwings are dark grey, fading at the margins.
-The body is black with an orange segment halfway along the abdomen.
+The body is black, but with an orange segment halfway along the abdomen.

 Further reading :

 Melbourne University Press, 1990, pl.
 6.7, p.
 230.

 Cryptophasa balteata, Xyloryctine Moths of Australia,

 Blog, Saturday, September 18, 2010.